MirAdam999/Equpment/README.md

       consolidates orders, and coordinates with suppliers.
       In addition, the Global Manager controls user access, manages equipment availability, and flags certain items for approval before external export of orders to suppliers.
-      *The System is designed primarily in Hebrew.
+      * <em>Note:</em>  The System is designed primarily in Hebrew.
 This is an early version of a later system that was developed for a multi-branch clinic.
   </p>
   <h2>Features</h2>
   <h4>Branch Admin Interface:</h4>